-The State of California, New York State, and the District of Columbia are blessed with a very diverse population consisting of many ethnicities, nationalities, religious beliefs, political beliefs, special abilities and disabilities, and sexual orientation.
+The State of California, New York State, Massachusetts, and the District of Columbia are blessed with a very diverse population consisting of many ethnicities, nationalities, religious beliefs, political beliefs, special abilities and disabilities, and sexual orientation.
 Yet such diversity needs to be supported in the workplace, because if it is neglected, an employer may inadvertently create a Hostile Work Environment.
 Such workplace harassment and hostility is not only a major challenge to worker productivity and employee satisfaction, but it also may ruin people’s lives and the very existence of a business.

 California employees who are targeted and victimized in a Hostile Work Environment by Sexual Harassment, Verbal Abuse, Physical Abuse, or Pervasive Misconduct and Harassment of a non-sexual nature in the workplace may file a lawsuit against the Employer for violation of Title VII of the Civil Rights Act, as well as for various causes of action under California Tort Law, including General Negligence, Negligent Hiring, Training, Retention and Supervision of Employees, Assault and Battery, Intentional Infliction of Severe Emotional Distress, False Imprisonment, Defamation of Character (Slander or Libel), and Invasion of Privacy, not to mention other federal and California violations such as Gender Discrimination or Religious Discrimination.